Adhamet/advent-of-code-2025/day1/README.md

 k \equiv \text{prev} \pmod{M}.
 $$

-If this is just one step, then obviously if `k > val`, we do not reach 0; the step size is not enough.
+If this is just one step, then obviously if `k > val`, we do not reach 0; the k required to reach 0 is too big and my actual step val is too small.
-If `k = 0`, then we do not move to count a crossing at all and we treat this as max as possible `k = M` s.t. it becomes unreachable since `val < M`.
+Similarily if `k = 0`, then we do not move to count a crossing at all so we arbitrarily pick a vale as max as possible `k = M` such that it becomes unreachable since `val < M`.

 Now we need to find the largest integer `n` such that: